 Ruby on Rails is in many ways a system in itself.
 But in many, many other ways, Rails exposes, explores, and exploits its connections to Ruby, rather than hiding or disguising them.
 David A. Black, author of the book Ruby for Rails from Manning, shares his thoughts on whether or not Rails developers should take the time to master Ruby.

-Agile Software Development is gaining popularity.
-But, what does it mean to be agile?
-Is it using unit testing, continuous integration, following XP, Scrum?
-In this article Venkat Subramaniam discusses how to incrementally introduce agility into a project which is in trouble and not currently agile.
+What does it mean to be agile?
+Is it unit testing, continuous integration, following XP, Scrum?
+Venkat Subramaniam discusses how to introduce agility into a project in trouble and not currently agile.
+1